projectcamp/rick-and-morty-react/README.md

 - [ ] Running `npm` commands in the wrong folder will not work. **Be aware of what folder you're in** when working in the command line.
 - [ ] The `start` process can sometimes choke after adding new dependencies and may need to be restarted.

-## Extra Credit (Only do these tasks if you feel comfortable!)

-- [ ] Create a search form that will filter through the data displayed from your characters.
-- [ ] Build a pagination system that will allow you to load the next page of data.
-  - `console.log()` the data coming back from the server.
-  - There might be `next` and `previous` fields that give you a URL.
-  - You can build a function that will get characters called `getCharacters` that you can use dynamically to get the next or previous set of characters.
-You would need to supply it with the proper fields, and you'll need to set up more state to do this.